embeddeddevroom/fosdem-2020/devroom-submission.md

 ## Elaborate description of proposed devroom (including possible topics)

-For a many years the Embedded, Mobile and Automotive devroom was one of the most popular devrooms.
-Unfortunately, in 2019 the very long tradition of EMA devroom was accidentally discontinued and the room was not organized.
+For many years the Embedded, Mobile and Automotive devroom was one of the most popular devrooms at FOSDEM.
+Unfortunately, in 2019 the very long tradition of the EMA devroom was accidentally discontinued and the room was not organized.
 We aim at resurrecting and continuing this awesome tradition.

 The goal of this devroom is to showcase open source from embedded,